Mineralogy

 none

 There are 32 possible combinations of the 4 pure symmetry elements that exist in nature.
-These make up the 32crystal classes.
-Crystal classes are grouped into 6 crystal systems based on shared symmetry.

 Crystal systems:

-5 planar nets (2-dimensional atomic arrangements)
+5 Planar Nets (2-dimensional atomic arrangements)

 Oblique oblique t1 < t2 Rectangular rectangulart1 < t2